- Upcoming Vaccination Dates

 - Hepatitis A Information for Healthcare Providers

-Free Hepatitis testing and vaccines for at-risk persons:
+Free Hepatitis vaccines for at-risk persons:

 1st and 3rd Mondays of each month:

 5322 North Pearl Street

 Last Wednesday of each month:

 1:00 p.m.-3:30 p.m.

 For information call 904-253-1850.

 What is hepatitis A and how does it spread?

 Hepatitis A is caused by a contagious virus that infects the liver, and can lead to serious liver problems.
 There is a vaccine that prevents the virus.